EpicArtz08999/Hypexel/README.md

 # Hypexel (Minecraft: Pocket Edition server software)

+__Hypexel is a free, open-source software that creates Minecraft: Pocket Edition servers and allows extending its functionalities__

 Hypexel is a fork of PocketMine-MP(http://github.com/PocketMine/PocketMine-MP) that is designed for servers that see performance as key.

+###Hypexel is now updated for MC:PE 1.0 [Windows 10 + PocketEdition]

+	This program is free software: you can redistribute it and/or modify it under the terms of the GNU Lesser General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

+	This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU Lesser General Public License for more details.

+	You should have received a copy of the GNU Lesser General Public License along with this program.
+If not, see <http://www.gnu.org/licenses/>.

 What does Hypexel have to offer?